 Education, Health and Care Plans: Examples of good practice

-This resource has been produced by the Council for Disabled Children to help practitioners write good quality EHC plans that meet both the letter and the spirit of the Children and Families Act 2014.
+This resource has been produced by the Council for Disabled Children (CDC) to help practitioners write good quality EHC Plans that meet both the letter and the spirit of the Children and Families Act 2014.

-We expect these examples to be useful to those contributing to EHC needs assessments and to those writing plans as well as to parents, children and young people and those supporting them.
-We intend this document to provoke a debate about the key features of high quality EHC plans.
-We invite other organisations to identify good EHC plans that exemplify the best for children with a range of different needs and for whom a wide range of outcomes are sought.
-In turn, we hope that this will build a body of evidence about what works.
+The expectation is for these examples to be useful to those contributing to EHC Needs Assessments and to those writing plans as well as to parents/carers, children and young people and those supporting them.
+The intention of this document is to provoke a debate about the key features of high quality EHC Plans.
+The CDC invite other organisations to identify good EHC Plans that exemplify the best for children and young people with a range of different needs and for whom a wide range of outcomes are sought.
+In turn, they hope that this will build a body of evidence about what works.